jcrqr/opencode.space/_posts/2017-12-26-implementing-a-peer-to-peer-network-in-elixir-part-1.md

 We'll be implementing a peer-to-peer network that allows peers to send a text message to other peers and receive the same message back.
 Simple enough, right?

-This series is splitted in three parts:
+This series is split in three parts:

 0. [Implementing a peer-to-peer network in Elixir - The Server]({{ page.url | relative }}) (current)
 0. ~~Implementing a peer-to-peer network in Elixir - The Client~~